alexlafalce/exploring-odoo/README.md

 If you're a visual learner, visit [Exploring Odoo Youtube Channel](https://www.youtube.com/@exploring-odoo) for more information.

-If you like reading, visit [my github page](https://yonitjio.github.io).
+If you like reading, visit the documentation on [my github page](https://yonitjio.github.io).

 > [!NOTE]